Skip to content

 Service Message

 When the state of a service changes.
-The userId attribute is not included for websocket subscriptions.
+The userId attribute is not included for WebSocket connections.

 Example